 Are you the right trainer for me?

 I am looking to work with people who understand that they are the nuts and bolts of their dog's failure or success.
-"Environment affects behavior" is one of the truest statements ever made.
-You are part of your dog's environment, therefore, very much affecting your dog's behavior at any given moment.
+"Environment affects behavior," is one of the truest statements ever made.
+You are part of your dog's environment, therefore, you are very much affecting your dog's behavior at any given moment.
 What's great is that you are the most powerful entity to help your dog!
 However, you must be fully aware and committed to changing some things that need changing in order to help your dog succeed.
 Perhaps your dog may need to not sleep on your bed anymore or even the couch.
 I recommend this only when necessary and not just as a "house rule."
 You may have to withhold physical affection or praise from your dog at certain times.
 What is equally important, is that you are on board with the tools I use and how I train.
 I will not appease a client or organization by using a tool or technique that I do not feel is ideal to facilitate a dog's success.
-The reason is because I know that it will not produce the proper result.
-I use the tools that I do because they are simple, humane and effective.
+The reason is, because I know that it will not produce the proper result.
+I use the tools that I do because they are simple, humane, and effective.

 Do you offer a guarantee?

 My guarantee for your dog's training lies in your hands more so than mine.
 I can guarantee I will train your dog to reach your goals.
 I cannot guarantee you will follow through with the training to maintain it.
 If you do the reinforcement training at home as recommended and use training tools consistently in they way I've shown you, you will get exactly the results you are looking for.
 Staying in touch and communicating is also a great way to ensure results.
 I am here to support you after my Three Week Board and Train Program for the life of your dog through phone, email and FaceTime.